Lethbridge Park - Tregear

 Lethbridge Park - Tregear has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 19 projects likely to affect this region.
-Notable ones include Richmond Road Upgrade from M7 to Townson Road, M12 Motorway (Western Sydney Airport Motorway), Parklawn Place Boarding House, and Marsden Park Data Centre Campus.
-The following list details those of greatest relevance.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 19 projects likely affecting the region.
+Notable initiatives include Richmond Road Upgrade from M7 to Townson Road, M12 Motorway (Western Sydney Airport Motorway), The Ponds North West Growth Area - Adjacent Precincts, and Parklawn Place Boarding House.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.